AdeshPatil123/RealEstateFrontend/README.md

-you can see the project deployment just click on the link:
+you can see the project deployment on vercel. just click on the link:
 [https://real-estate-frontend-gamma.vercel.app/]